Alluxio/alluxio/docs/en/operation/Journal.md

 To add a master to an HA Alluxio cluster, you can simply start a new Alluxio master process, with the appropriate configuration.
-The configuration for the new master should be the same as other masters, except that the parameter `alluxio.master.hostname=<MASTER_HOSTNAME>` should reflect the new hostname.
+The configuration for the new master should be the same as other masters, except that the parameter `alluxio.coordinator.hostname=<MASTER_HOSTNAME>` should reflect the new hostname.
 Once the new master starts, it will start interacting with ZooKeeper to participate in leader election.

 Removing a master is as simple as stopping the master process.
 If the cluster is a single master cluster,